and welcome to our German is Easy Learn German Online course and I have good news for all beginners: You have a day off! Hooray.

 - structure not directly translatable

 And that is exactly what a participle constru… uh wait … I mean party-something …is for.
-It makes an information that contains a verb suitable for slot 1.
+It makes a piece of information that contains a verb suitable for slot 1.

 - ein bisschen nach Vanille und reifen Waldbeeren schmeckende